-Each of these separate modulation sources can be assigned to any MIDI controller code e.g. modulation wheel, breath control, volume...or even pitch bend.
-Alternatively the modulation signals can come from the analogue CV/gate signal inputs.
+Each of these separate modulation sources can be assigned to various MIDI controls e.g. modulation wheel, pitch bend or from the analogue CV/gate signal inputs or even global LFOs or EGs.
 The source is stored with the patch but can be overridden by a global modulation source setting.
 See section 17.5 for how to setup these global modulation sources.